Approach and governance

 - carried out within the defined risk appetite of the Bank.

-Through its two Committees, the Board ensures that the risk management framework and internal controls are effective:
+Through its four Committees, the Board ensures that the risk management framework and internal controls are effective:

 - the Risk Oversight Committee approves risk appetite, risk management policies and oversees their implementation.
 It delegates responsibility to three sub-committees led by our Management Team: the Executive Credit Committee, the Asset-Liability Committee and the Product Committee.